Efficient Vectorized Backpropagation Algorithms for Training Feedforward Networks Composed of Quadratic Neurons: Results and Discussion

 The final classification test-accuracy is a random variable due to the random weight and bias initialization at the start of training.
-Due to the random parameter initialization, gradient descent starts at a different point in the parameters space and reaches possibly different local minimum every time the model ins trained.
+Due to the random parameter initialization, gradient descent starts at a different point in the parameter space and reaches a possibly different local minimum every time the model is trained.
 So, in the following, the average accuracy over 25 independent training sessions starting from initial random weights and biases is considered to average out the variation in test-accuracy due to the random initialization.